Symbolical Index Reduction and Completion Rules for Importing Tensor Index Notation into Programming Languages: Language Design for Importing Tensor Index Notation

 \subsubsection{Differential Forms}

-In mathematics, we treat a $n$-th order tensor as a $k$-form when only $(n-k)$ indices are appended to it.
-For example, we treat a third order tensor ``\verb|ω~i_j|'' as a matrix-valued $1$-form.
-We import the same convention into programming.
-Then, let's consider the index completion rules that goes with this convention.
+In mathematics, we sometimes denote a $p$-form by appending only $(n-p)$ indices to an $n$-th order tensor.
+For example, a third order tensor \lstinline[mathescape]|$\omega$~i_j| denotes a matrix-valued $1$-form.
+We import this notation for $p$-forms into programming by designing the proper index completion rules that are suitable for this notation.